 Have your list ready and go to physical stores to test drive strollers, touch baby clothes and see other options that you are not able to view online.
 Amazon is well-known for the cheapest deals as well as comprehensive reviews.
 If you cannot find some needed items on Amazon, use the MyRegistry to see price comparisons of things to find the best deals.

 Use Amazon to take advantage of free shipping and free returns as well as completion discount.
 Once you have the list, you have the option to upload them to MyRegistry.
 MyRegistry would allow you to

 - Add other items from physical stores as you scan them

 - Add items from stores without a website

 - Sign up for cash gifts.
 The cash gifts can be used for home-cooked meals, housecleaning and used baby clothes (the major selling point of the smaller company Babyli.st)

-While Babyli.st sounds tempting because of their unconventional offers (e.g. home-cooked meals), the completion discount you get is very limited.
+While Babyli.st sounds tempting because of their unconventional offers (e.g., home-cooked meals), the completion discount you get is minimal.
 You can only be discounted on specific stores.

 Which one gets your vote and why?

 I’d love to know your thoughts in the comments section below!